Holistic Robust Data-Driven Decisions: Introduction

 \subsection{Sources of Overfitting}

-The first important step toward constructing formulations which are robust against overfitting and generalize well is to understand precisely what we seek to robustify against.
+The first important step toward constructing formulations which are robust against overfitting and generalize well is to understand precisely what we seek to robustify against (``\textit{robustness to what?}'').
 In other words, what are the potential sources of overfitting which can cause data-driven formulations to generalize poorly?
 We discuss here what we believe to be the three most common sources which can cause overfitting and challenge generalization.
-We will point out later that most existing robust predictors in the literature protect against some but not (at least not efficiently\footnote{We remark that the robust predictor $\hat c(x, \Pemp{T})=\max_{\xi\in \Xi} \ell(x, \xi)$ protects against all overfitting sources.
-That is, its in-sample cost does by construction not underestimate the out-of-sample cost and in fact is data independent.
-However, this naive predictor is not efficient in that other predictors exist as we will point out now which promise a much lower in-sample cost.}) all sources simultaneously.
+We will point out later that most existing robust predictors in the literature protect against some but not (at least not efficiently) all sources simultaneously.